Pathwise nonuniqueness for the SPDEs of some super-Brownian motions with immigration: Introduction

-To fix ideas, we give the precise definition of the pair $(X,W)$ in the SPDE (\ref{eq:mainSPDE}) before further discussions.
+To fix ideas, we give the precise definition of the pair $(X,W)$ in the SPDE (\ref{eqmainSPDE}) before further discussions.
 We need a filtration $(\G_t)$ which satisfies the usual conditions, and it facilitates the following definitions of $W$ and $X$.
-We require that $W$ be a $(\G_t)$-space-time white noise, which has the following formal definition by regarding $W$ as a linear operator from $L^2(\R)$ into a linear space of $(\G_t)$-Brownian motions: for any $d\in \Bbb N$, $\phi_1,\cdots,\phi_d\in L^2(\R)$, and $a_1,\cdots,a_d\in \R$,
+We require that $W$ be a $(\G_t)$-space--time white noise in the sense that it is a family of $(\G_t)$-Brownian motions indexed by $L^2(\R)$, and the Brownian motions satisfy the following properties: for any $d\in\mathbb N$, $\phi_1,\ldots,\phi_d\in L^2(\R)$ and $a_1,\ldots,a_d\in\R$,